Public Education / Public Information

-The St. Lucie County Fire District offers public education and public relation demos free of charge.
+The St. Lucie County Fire District offers public education and public information demos free of charge.
 The primary goal of these programs is directed at increasing knowledge of fire and injury prevention with the intent to decrease injury and death.
 The programs are developed based on current emergency response trends.

 Injury/fire prevention and education will be delivered within the school classroom and in other public arenas.
 SLCFD collaborates with several community agencies to accomplish the mutual goal of a safer community.

 Public Safety Education Programs

-Citizens can receive a personalized tour of one of our seventeen (17) fire stations.
+Fire Station Tours Citizens can receive a personalized tour of one of our seventeen (17) fire stations.
 You’ll be able to see the fire equipment up close and learn about the different types of tools stored on the fire engine.
 You’ll also get an inside view of the station and see where the firefighters live and work.
 Fire station tours may be scheduled for groups of five (5) or more.
-The tour last approximately 1 hour or 90 minutes with Dusty the Dragon.
-Fire station tours are offered during these designated times: Morning Tour: 10:00am Afternoon Tour: 2:00pm
+The tour is approximately 1 hour or 90 minutes with Dusty the Dragon.
+Fire station tours are offered Monday-Friday during these designated times: Morning Tour: 10:00am Afternoon Tour: 2:00pm

 Juvenile Fire Setter Intervention Program The Juvenile Fire Setter Intervention Program is an educational intervention outreach in which a partnership of participation is established between the family, the child and the fire district.
 This program serves as an educational tool, teaching the child to respect the dangers of fire.
 This is an attempt to turn an incident into a positive learning experience.
 Any child under the age of 18 is eligible for the program through a referral from the fire district, sheriff’s office or police department.
 Additional referrals are made by schools, parents and caseworkers.
 For those children who are charged with a crime, referral into the program happens by court order.

 Remembering When: A fire and fall prevention program for older adults.
 Developed by the National Fire Protection Association (NFPA), Remembering When is centered around 16 key safety messages.
 The program is designed to prevent injuries among older adults and help them live safely at home for as long as possible.
 Monday-Friday 9:00am-4:00pm